Spherical-vectors and geometric interpretation of unit quaternions: Examples of applications

 \section{Examples of applications}

-We have seen in the previous sections that the anti-isomorphism $\mu$ allows us to identify every unit quaternion $q$ to its argument, which is none other than a spherical-vector.
-Thus, we can easily interpret geometrically unit quaternions and their algebraic properties through spherical-vectors.
+As observed in previous sections, the anti-isomorphism $\mu$ enables us to associate every unit quaternion $q$ with its argument, which is a spherical-vector.
+Consequently, we can conveniently represent unit quaternions and their multiplication geometrically through spherical-vectors.